ChangLabSNU/VaxPress/docs/source/execution_input_output_options.rst

 ---------------------
 - ``--preset`` FILE

+  In VaxPress, the configuration of the current run including all the parameters is stored in ``parameters.json`` output file.
+  This configuration file then can be feeded to VaxPress with the ``--preset`` option to duplicate the set-up for other sequence.
-  Use preset values in ``parameters.json``, which is one of the output files from the VaxPress run.
-If some of the options are specified along with ``--preset``, the specified arguments including addons will override the preset values.
+  If some of the options are specified along with ``--preset``, the specified arguments including *addons* will override the preset values.

   Example command to use preset values::